gr4sp/simulationEngine/README.md

 mkdir csv
 mkdir plots
 ```

-## Dependencies
+## JAVA
 To run the model, you need to install JAVA JRE and JDK.
-## JAVA

 ### Ubuntu
 ```
 sudo apt install default-jre